BastienLeGuellec/RALF/README.md

 - **Question-Answering Mode**: Ask questions in natural language and get direct answers from your documents.
 - **Retrieval Mode**: Extract the smallest possible quotes that directly answer your query, complete with source highlighting.
 - **Multi-File Support**: Upload and query multiple files at once, including PDF, DOCX, and TXT formats.
+- **Choice of LLM Provider**: Use either OpenAI for powerful cloud-based models or Ollama for local, private models.
 - **Intuitive UI**: A clean and simple interface built with Gradio makes it easy to upload files and interact with the chatbot.
 - **Secure**: Your documents and API key are kept private.
 Only the necessary API calls leave your machine.